By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Multiplicity of Category

-object associated to it.
+Currently, each Transaction object can have only one Category object associated to it.
 In the problem domain, it is

 also natural to think of transactions being associated with multiple categories.
 The table below summarizes the pros and cons of each choice.

-Description of Implementation | Pros and Cons |
+| Description of Implementation | Pros and Cons |

 Each |